-At Cherokee County Suboxone Clinic, you will receive expert care from our licensed providers who are available to you throughout the program.
-We will help you to reduce drug cravings which will allow you to return to a normal life.
+At Cherokee County Suboxone Clinic, you will receive expert care.
+Our licensed providers are available to you throughout the length of your treatment.
+We will help you to reduce drug cravings, which will allow you to return to a normal life.
 Your comprehensive treatment will take place in a doctor’s office setting where you will receive outpatient drug rehabilitation treatment.
 Opioid dependence is a long-term medical condition.
 Some patients may require treatment for extended periods of time to prevent relapse and to stay on track with their recovery.
 While this can seem overwhelming, we can help keep you motivated, encouraged and excited about getting your life back.

 Call (256) 455-3612 to make an appointment today!

 About Our Clinic

 The opioid epidemic has claimed thousands of lives in recent years.
 Alabama continues to be at the top of the list for most opioid prescriptions written per person.
 Treatment options are often expensive and difficult to get.
 That’s why MainStreet Family Care is taking action.
 We’re initiating a medication-assisted treatment program in one of our clinics.
 Our goal is to help patients get the addiction treatment they need, close to home.

 Cherokee County Suboxone Clinic is located in Centre, AL. We are accepting patients who are looking to end their addiction to painkillers or heroin but may need long-term assistance.
 Our program utilizes a medication called Suboxone to reduce drug cravings.
 Coupled with counseling services or behavioral therapy, Suboxone can be very effective.
 This treatment is ideal for individuals who are physically dependent on opiates such as Oxycontin, Percocet, Demerol, Morphine, and Fentanyl.
 With help from Cherokee County Suboxone Clinic, opioid addiction recovery is possible!

 What is Suboxone?